 There is already a rich variety of architectural styles in the Plan area and any new development should contribute to this variety while being sympathetic to the existing character of this part of Surrey.
 The Haslemere Design Statement was adopted in July 2012 and is a material consideration in planning decisions.
 It includes Design and Architectural Design Guidelines, Local Vernacular Design Guidelines and eight sets of Design Guidelines each relating to a specific area of the town.
 In addition to these locally developed guidelines, we wish to ensure that developers pay due regard to current relevant national design guidance, codes, standards, toolkits, award schemes etc., meeting standards and wherever viable, exceeding them.
-These standards include: Housing Design Awards, Homes and Communities Agency Affordable Houses Survey, Building in Context, Building for Life 12, Manual for Streets, BRE Home Quality Mark and other relevant BREEAM schemes (ref Evidence list page 76 and Glossary pg69).
+These standards include: Housing Design Awards, Homes and Communities Agency Affordable Houses Survey, Building in Context, Building for a Healthy Life (previously Building for Life 12) Manual for Streets, BRE Home Quality Mark and other relevant BREEAM schemes (ref Evidence list page 76 and Glossary page 69).